AndyObtiva/glimmer-dsl-tk/README.md

 #### Drag and Drop API

-Drag and drop works by simply designating a widget as a drag source with attribute `drag_source true` and another widget as a drop target with attribute `drop_target true`.
+Thanks to the vision of [vin1antme](https://github.com/vin1antme) (contributor), drag and drop works by simply designating a widget as a draggable with attribute `drag_source true` and another widget as a droppable with attribute `drop_target true`.

-Alternatively, add listeners on the drag source:
+Alternatively, for advanced customization, add listeners on the draggable:
 - `on('drag_start') {|event| ...}`: fires on drag start receiving an `event` arg to set `data` and configure `source`
 - `on('drag_motion') {|event| ...}`: fires on drag motion receiving an `event` arg to check `event#drop_accepted`, and configure `source` and `tooltip`

-And on the drop target, add listener:
+And, add a listener on the droppable:
 - `on('drop') { |event| ...}`: fires on drop, receiving an `event` arg with `event#target` and `event#data` (set during drag).
 You can even destroy the `event#source` if you want to get rid of the dragged widget.

 These are all the available attributes on event, which is of type `DragAndDropEvent`: